 AeroPress vs French Press

 Two of the most common options for brewing coffee include the AeroPress and French Press.
 You’ve undoubtedly already heard of the French Press, which has been a popular method for over 100 years.
-But, the AeroPress is a modern invention that has taken the coffee world by storm.
+But, the AeroPress is a modern invention that has taken the coffee world by storm, so much so that we wrote this Aeropress coffee maker review.
 This naturally leads many coffee aficionados to debate the two.

 Both options boast a variety of advantages, but they also come with several drawbacks, so it can be tricky to decide which is better.
 Because of this, we’ve compiled this guide to cover the differences between AeroPress and French Press coffee so you can find the perfect brewing setup to wake you up in the morning.
 So, let's get to it!